+Prerequisites: Completion of 5 Child Development courses and coordinator approval.
 Career related activities encountered in the student's area of specialization are offered through a cooperative agreement between the college, employer, and student.
 Under supervision of the college and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+Directly related to a technical discipline, specific learning objectives guide the student through the paid and/or non-paid work experience.
 This course may be repeated if topics and learning outcomes vary.
 (1 Lec., 21 Lab.)